 Reports are required for all awards under this program.
-The report should include accomplishments achieved with the research conducted on Blue Waters — including publications, grants submitted, grants obtained, and talks presented, as well as details of any issues or problems encountered with the use of Blue Waters.
+The report should include accomplishments achieved with research and development conducted using Blue Waters — including publications, data products shared, software developed, grants submitted, grants obtained, and talks presented, as well as details of any issues or problems encountered with the use of Blue Waters.
 Instructions for the final report are available at: https://bluewaters.ncsa.illinois.edu/reports.
-PIs will be responsible for submitting a final report and a status update mid-allocation.
+PIs will be responsible for submitting a final report and also a status update mid-allocation.
 Projects are encouraged to contact Blue Waters support about issues or problems as they occur rather than using these reports to bring issues to the attention of the Blue Waters project.

-The text found on Acknowledging Support from Blue Waters or something similar must be included in publications of all kinds that report on work performed using an allocation on Blue Waters made under this program.
+The text found on Acknowledging Support from Blue Waters or something similar must be included in publications of all kinds that report on work performed and/or share the data using an allocation on Blue Waters made under this program.

 Questions?
 Contact the Blue Waters Project Office at email@example.com.